man0manns-projects/team-infinity/README.md

 - Abdi - Front-end development
 - Haritha - Front-end development
 - Karan - Front-end UI & Integration Manager (just making sure that technical requirements are met with integrations)

+##Overall Goals
+Obviously we will have an official project plan, but this is a just rough draft so we don't forget anything.
+- App prototype ready by Oct.
+15
+**Stretch goals**
+- Deploy the project into a windows server/cloud instance
+- Security scan your application & fix Critical issues at a minimum
+- Options for user if they forgot their username or password